FAQs at our Botox Clinic in Vancouver

-If you are considering getting botox you may have some new concerns and questions around the COVID-19 vaccine and botox.
-There are no official guidelines yet around this, but here at the Medical Rejuvenation Centre we are recommending to our patients that if you have received the COVID-19 vaccination in the last 2-weeks to not have any botox treatment to avoid any potential contraindications.
-After the 2 weeks you are fine to book in to get your treatment.
+If you are considering getting botox you may have some new concerns and questions about the COVID-19 vaccine and botox.
+There are no official guidelines yet around this, but here at the Medical Rejuvenation Centre, we recommend that if you have received the COVID-19 vaccination in the last 2 weeks, then you should not have a botox treatment right away to avoid any potential contraindications.
+After the two weeks, you are fine to book in to get your treatment.

 How long after botox can you work out?
 While you should always follow your doctor’s recommendations, the general rule is to wait at least 4 hours to exercise.
 However, 24 hours is the ideal amount of time to wait so allow yourself a rest day!